-- The district recognizes that all teachers are teachers of ELLs, and will be provided with professional learning opportunities related to the instruction and support of ELLs to all educators, as required by Part 154 of the Commissioner's regulations. - Ken-Ton ENL teachers will continuously collaborate with teachers, staff, and administrators to share best practices to support the specific needs of ELLs and standards-based curriculum accessibility for ELLs.
-Professional development opportunities related to the instruction and support of ELLs are offered through the Ken-Ton Staff Development Center and RBE-RN. - Teachers will continue to collect data, whether in-person or remotely, and use these data to monitor each student's progress.
+KTUFSD recognizes that all teachers are teachers of ELLs, and will provide professional learning opportunities related to the instruction and support of ELLs to all educators, as required by Part 154 of the Commissioner's regulations.

+- Ken-Ton ENL teachers will continuously collaborate with teachers, staff, and administrators to share best practices to support the specific needs of ELLs and standards-based curriculum accessibility for ELLs.
+Professional development opportunities related to the instruction and support of ELLs are offered through the Ken-Ton Staff Development Center and RBE-RN. - ELL students are general education students, for this reason they will return and receive instruction in accordance with the plans developed by each district.
+If Ken-Ton chooses a hybrid plan then the amount of instructional time is based on their current English proficiency level (determined by NYSESLAT or NYSITELL) for the required units of study for a total that reflects in-school and at-home learning. - Teachers will continue to collect data, whether in-person or remotely, and use these data to monitor each student's progress.
 Ken-Ton provides progress monitoring tools to all general education students, which includes ELLs.
 Teachers actively engage students on a regular basis to assess their need for social emotional well being.
 Supports will address the unique experiences of ELLs and are delivered in or interpreted into students' home languages during remote or hybrid learning. - Ken-Ton recognizes that it is appropriate to build pedagogical best practices in which every teacher is prepared to design units of study in their own content area capitalizing on the home language and the English linguistic demands of ELLs.
-ELLs encounter many teachers and staff in school beyond ENL teachers. - Ken-Ton recognizes the complex additional educational needs of Students with Interrupted Formal Education (SIFE).
-Teachers will utilize the NYS resources to guide and support educators in addressing the unique needs of these students.
-Tools, resources, and strategies for supporting and scaffolding instruction for SIFE identified in previous guidance for districts to utilize during COVID-19 closures remain relevant and useful to support SIFE instructional needs during and after the transition to reopen schools in 2020-21. - Ken-Ton teachers will continue the use of technology, including online learning, and other educational digital tools, to not only address the needs of and build on ELLs' knowledge, but to help ELLs become digital learners.
-Online learning platforms will be explicitly taught to students and differ based on grade level.